ntader/MasterEquationSheet/README.md

 * Also, double check each topic!
 I try to avoid having too many duplicate equations, so an equation may be under a different topic/heading.

-**Why does the intro only mention equations used in freshman-sophomore year?**

-* At the time of writing this, I only have knowledge/feel confident writing about classes freshman through sophomore year.
-As time goes on this will change, but I imagine the MES will not.
-Most high level classes start to get very major specific, and the goal is that most students could use at least 80% of the sheet.
-By adding those upper level equations, the sheet becomes more and more busy (which results in a lot of scrolling).

 **How did you create the sheet?**